 Historically, host departments have had responsibility for helping Visiting Scholars acclimate to life at Purdue.
-In the Covid-19 era, this responsibility now carries additional importance.
+The Covid-19 era has underscored this responsibility.
 Visitors are not likely to know anyone when they arrive, and will require considerable support after arriving.
-Before any invitation letter is written or submitted for approval, a general plan should be developed that indicates (i) how the visitor will obtain and furnish an apartment; (ii) how they will obtain food and supplies; and (iii) how the host will manage any health or other emergency situations.
-Although exact details may not be fully worked out at the time the invitation letter is issued (since this will likely precede the visitor's arrival by many months), a reasonable plan for managing the day-to-day details should be developed.
-Often, in the excitement to invite a visitor to engage in collaborative research, details regarding daily life are overlooked and, once the visitor arrives, can undermine research goals.
+Before any invitation letter is written or submitted for approval, a general plan should be developed that indicates (i) how the individual will obtain and furnish an apartment; (ii) how they will obtain food and supplies; and (iii) how the host will manage any health or other emergency situations.
+Although exact details may not be fully worked out at the time the invitation letter is issued (since this will likely precede the individual's arrival by many months), a reasonable plan for managing the day-to-day details should be developed.
+Often, in the excitement to invite a colleague to engage in collaborative research, details regarding daily life are overlooked and, once the visitor arrives, the challenges of daily life can undermine research goals.
 Securing housing far in advance, in particular, can be a challenge.
-In addition, for all foreign visitors the host department should have a plan for managing any logistical or financial risks associated with the visit or changes in plans.
+In addition, the host department should have a plan for managing any logistical or financial risks associated with the visit or changes in plans.
 The goal is to anticipate possible complications and to develop reasonable contingencies so as to avoid potential headaches and disappointments.